GVS Magazine Desk |

 GVS: Many countries accuse Gulf carriers of being subsidized.

 Dr. Musharraf: I agree with that.
 PIA is facing competitors who are helped through hidden financing and other subsidies being given to them.
-As for the other problem, imagine a median customer of PIA or a Pakistani person who wants to fly to North America and he wants to originate his journey in one of the major cities; Karachi, Peshawar, Quetta, Lahore, Islamabad, to one of the major cities in the U.S. Now, our competitors, the Gulf carriers, offer him a product that will fly from any of these major cities in Pakistan to a hub in Middle East and then directly to several destinations in the U.S.
+As for the other problem, imagine a median customer of PIA or a Pakistani person who wants to fly to North America and he wants to originate his journey in one of the major cities; Karachi, Peshawar, Quetta, Lahore, Islamabad, to one of the major cities in the U.S. Now, our competitors, the Gulf carriers, offer him a product that will fly from any of these major cities in Pakistan to a hub in the Middle East and then directly to several destinations in the U.S.

 Considering this, U.S. doesn’t allow PIA to operate direct flights from anywhere in Pakistan to anywhere in the U.S. So, what we were doing was that we were flying from Lahore to let’s say Manchester and to meet regulations, our customers would be taken off-board.
 They’ll go through security, their hand baggage will be checked and then they will go back into the plane, and they’ll fly to JFK alone.
 If they were to go to any of the other cities, they’ll have to take another domestic US flight.
-A more cumbersome process for the travelers.
+A more cumbersome process for travelers.
 So our product was not comparable with our competitors and therefore, PIA started making losses and did so for a number of years.

 GVS: Several years ago, there was some discussion that PIA would be allowed direct flights after 9/11, but it didn’t happen.
 Why didn’t it happen?